dzmitry-lahoda/lahoda-xyz/resume/it.md

 # Summary

 Dzmitry specializes in blockchain, underlying infrastructure, and protocols.

-Before crypto, he coded enterprise integrations, client-servers, actor systems, HPC, cloud, desktop, drivers, custom software frameworks, reusable libraries, real-time networks, and basic applied statistics in several domains.
+Previously he did enterprise, client-servers, actor systems, cloud, desktop, drivers, reusable frameworks and libraries, real-time, and basic applied statistics in several domains.

-Computer user since 1993, writes programs since 2004, industrial tooling and practices since 2007, open-source since 2009, works in companies since 2010.
-Did generalized machine learning algorithms in 2010.
+Writes programs since 2004.

 Dzmitry is currently trying to be better at mathematics, cryptography, and compilers.